CDP Audit

 Args:

-cdp_data: List of CDP neighbor dicts
+cdp_data: List of CDP neighbour dicts

 dns_data: Dict of hostname -> IP mappings